omniprime/100-days-of-code/log.md

 **Today's Progress**: Finished the wiki site.
 It searches and displays the results.

 **Thoughts:**  Don't like the way it looks.
 I could turn it in, but I do not like how some of it looks.
 I don't like the fact that I don't have it clear the results if it is asked to.
 I don't like how it refreshes when it does a new search when old data is already displayed.
 I will probably play with it a bit more tomorrow and turn it in.

+### Day 71: March 18th, 2017

+**Today's Progress**: Finished the Wikipedia Viewer and looked at what will be required for the Twitch API.

+**Thoughts:**  I am overly critical of my work and am not impressed by what I have done.
+I don't think that it looks great, but it does what is required of it.
+The more I work on the front end of things, the more I think I might be better off on the back end.
+I am able to make my code work, but making it look good seems to take a lot longer than I think it should.
+Probably more repetition will help with that.